lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 ## Intro (1')

 - Until now, scripts in 1 or 2 files
-- Today: we’ll build a software from scratch
+- In this block: we’ll build a software from scratch
 - How to figure out the classes we need to code?

 ## How to figure out a class (10')